5 Best Dog Flea Shampoos—Reviewed · Kinship

 1. Bath first, treat later.
 Give your dog a warm, gentle bath to remove dirt and debris before applying the flea shampoo.
 This helps the treatment penetrate better.

 2. Let it sit.
-Many products need 5 to 10 minutes of contact time before rinsing.
+Many products need five to 10 minutes of contact time before rinsing.
 Use that window to scratch your own flea itch.

 4. Watch for reactions.
 Some temporary licking or mild redness is common.
 But if irritation worsens, discontinue and consult your vet.